Earn more interest than with a big-4 bank

 Flexibility Standardised and cannot be changed once assigned. |

-While there are two simple ways to create SKUs — either manually in a spreadsheet or automatically via a POS system — there are several effective strategies to manage them.
+While there are two simple ways to create SKUs — either manually in a spreadsheet or automatically through a SKU generator — there are several effective strategies to manage them.

 Manually categorising items and managing SKUs can be tedious and time-consuming, which is why it pays to have a POS system to simplify the process.
 Zeller POS Lite is a user-friendly point-of-sale system, built-in to Zeller Terminal 2, which allows retailers to quickly create and manage a SKU system — affordably.
 Whether you’re setting up from scratch or migrating from an existing POS, Zeller POS Lite simplifies the process of building an item library with images, descriptions, prices, and categories.
 You can upload an item list in CSV format, or create one directly on the terminal or via Zeller Dashboard.
 Plus, all changes are synced in real-time, ensuring your SKU system is always up-to-date.